amygdala/code-snippets/ml/kubeflow-argo/README.md

 There are two examples.
 Both revolve around a TensorFlow 'taxi fare tip prediction' model, with data pulled from a [public BigqQery dataset of Chicago taxi trips](https://cloud.google.com/bigquery/public-data/chicago-taxi).

-Both examples use [TFT](https://github.com/tensorflow/transform) for data preprocessing and [TFMA](https://github.com/tensorflow/model-analysis/) for model analysis (either can be run via local [Apache Beam](https://beam.apache.org/), or via [Dataflow](https://cloud.google.com/dataflow)); do distributed training via the Kubeflow tf-jobs CRD; and deploy to the Cloud ML Engine Online Prediction service.
+Both examples use [TFT](https://github.com/tensorflow/transform) for data preprocessing and [TFMA](https://github.com/tensorflow/model-analysis/) for model analysis (either can be run via local [Apache Beam](https://beam.apache.org/), or via [Dataflow](https://cloud.google.com/dataflow)); do distributed training via the Kubeflow tf-jobs [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/); and deploy to the Cloud ML Engine Online Prediction service.
 The first example also includes use of [TF-Serving](https://github.com/tensorflow/serving) via Kubeflow, and the second includes use of [BigQuery](cloud.google.com/bigquery) as a data source.

 Change to the [`samples/kubeflow-tf`](samples/kubeflow-tf) directory to run the examples.